Medvedev, Rublev, Sofia power PBG Eagles to win World Tennis League 2023 - www.lokmattimes.com

 Medvedev, Rublev, Sofia power PBG Eagles to win World Tennis League 2023

-Dubai, Dec 26 US Open Champion, Daniil Medvedev and 2023 Australian Open quarterfinalist Andrey Rublev led Punit Balan ...
+Dubai [UAE], December 26 : US Open Champion, Daniil Medvedev and 2023 Australian Open quarterfinalist Andrey Rublev led PBG ...

+Dubai [UAE], December 26 : US Open Champion, Daniil Medvedev and 2023 Australian Open quarterfinalist Andrey Rublev led PBG Eagles won the World Tennis League title.

 Andreeva and Sofia Kenin defeated Badosa and Aryna Sabalenka overcame a stiff challenge to score a 7-5 win in the women's doubles category.

-“It was the first World Tennis League for me and begins straight with the victory.
+"It was the first World Tennis League for me and begins straight with the victory.
 So, I am happy about it, happy for the team and happy that I managed to bring some points.
-I was happy with my doubles (men’s), especially because in the first match we played with Sophia we lost.
+I was happy with my doubles (men's), especially because in the first match we played with Sophia we lost.
 And then I managed to step up my game.
 The only doubles after that we lost was mixed doubles.
-But it's okay, in tennis, that can happen,” said Medvedev.
+But it's okay, in tennis, that can happen," commented the World No. 3 Medvedev.

 Medvedev and Rublev had a rather easy outing against Grigor Dimitrov and Lloyd Harris, scoring a 6-3 victory as a men's doubles pair and the World No. 5, Rublev was happy with his contributions and that he could lead the team for a podium finish.